drduh/macOS-Security-and-Privacy-Guide/README.md

 8. Select the Apple menu and choose Restart or Shutdown.

 The firmware password will activate at next boot.
-To validate the password hold `alt` pressed while booting, you should be prompted to enter the password.
-After that select the partition you want to boot from.
+To validate the password, hold `alt` during boot - you should be prompted to enter the password.

 ## Firewall
 Before connecting to the Internet, it's a good idea to first configure a firewall.

-There are three types of firewall for OS X.
+There are several types of firewall for OS X.

 #### Application layer firewall
 Built-in, basic firewall which blocks **incoming** connections only.